sa-lee/thesis/README.md

 BiocManager::install("sa-lee/thesis")
 ```

+## Summary

+This work contributes new computing interfaces for the analysis of data
+collected from technologies that measure changes in biology, like gene
+expression.
+The first interface is a new tool that unites data measured along
+the genome under a common language of transformation.
+This interface enables
+analysts to interpret and combine multiple results from different technologies
+in a clear and simple way.
+The second interface provides a framework for
+identifying interesting regions along the genome.
+The third interface empowers
+analysts to interrogate complex models using visual diagnostics.
+All
+are provided as open source software packages.

 ## Caching local resources

 The `data-raw/` directory provides scripts used to download and
 cache large/raw files contained in this thesis.
-Thesea are then managed
+These are then managed
-and transfered into R friendly data formats and managed with
+and transferred into R friendly data formats and managed with
 `BiocFileCache`.

 Processed data files are stored as `.rds` and are located in the `data`
 directory.
-Since some files are greater than 50Mb, in order to clone this repository you will need to install `git lfs` and run `git lfs clone https://github.com/sa-lee/thesis`
+Since some files are greater than 50Mb, in order to clone this
+repository you will need to install `git lfs` and run `git lfs clone https://github.com/sa-lee/thesis`

 ## Project Structure